geogardenclub/geogardenclub.github.io/docs/user-guide/observations.md

 The fields that you can edit will vary depending upon the Observation type.

-When you are done, click "Submit" (not shown above, you would need to scroll to see it) to update the Observation.
+When you are done, tap "Submit" (not shown above, you would need to scroll to see it) to update the Observation.

 ## Delete an Observation